NSF Graduate Research Fellowship Program Resources

 If appears that your proposed research plan would be a challenge given your current ability, you should demonstrate your eagerness to learn the skills necessary to complete it.
 Give examples of your willingness to seek out and accept feedback and explain your plans to gain the necessary training.

-This essay should complement your research proposal and previous research statement by demonstrating your potential in a more personal manner: your motivations, your goals, your abilities, your character.
+This essay should also demonstrate your potential in a more personal manner: your motivations, your goals, your abilities, your character.

 Ideas to address: